ChrisDeadman/usb-to-ps2-gameport-hat/README.md

 ## PS/2 Notes
 * Provides IntelliMouse support (5 buttons + scrollwheel)
 * Connect the PS/2 cable for the mouse to J_PS/2_1
-* Keyboard support is not implemented in the software
 * Check [avrfreaks](https://www.avrfreaks.net/sites/default/files/PS2%20Keyboard.pdf) for instruction on how to hook up a connector to it

 ## Gameport Notes